mgsweet/mgsweet/README.md

 ## Hi there, I'm Aaron - aka [mgsweet][website] 👋

-### I'm a Master Student and Developer!
+### I'm a Software Developer!

-- 🌱 I’m currently learning cloud computing, distributed computing and IoT.
+- 🌱 I’m currently working as a backend developer at ByteDance.
 - 👯 I’m looking to collaborate with other developers.
-- 🥅 2021 Goals: Get higher WAM and become a better programmer!
+- 🥅 2021 Goals: Become a better programmer!
 - ⚡ Fun fact: I am practicing [touch typing](https://www.keybr.com/profile/752nolk) at my 24 years old!

 ### Connect with me: